Thamesweb Logo

 Bowls in the 1930s

-Another view of the Bowls Green, 1930s, with the pavilion just coming into view, left.
+Another view of the Bowling Green, with the pavilion, left.

 Early 20th century view of the Goswells